kvarak/dnd/docs/_Classes/bard.md

 | 9th | _conjure elemental, insect plague_

 ### Song of Triumph
-Starting at 3rd level, your tales of victory in the face of overwhelming odds inspire your allies and egg them on to ever greater heroics.
-Whenever a creature you can see within 60 feet of you scores a critical hit, you can use your ***reaction*** to celebrate their accomplishment, granting them one Bardic Inspiration die which lasts until the end of the creature's next turn.
+Your tales of victory in the face of overwhelming odds inspire your allies and egg them on to ever greater heroics.
+Whenever a creature you can see within 60 ft scores a critical hit, you can use your ***reaction*** to celebrate their accomplishment, granting them one Bardic Inspiration die which lasts until the end of the creature's next turn.
 This ability does not require you to expend a use of your Bardic Inspiration.

 ### Mantle of Heroes
-Starting at 6th level, your Bardic Inspiration magically imbues your allies with the aspect of heroes of old.
+Your Bardic Inspiration magically imbues your allies with the aspect of heroes of old.
 When you grant a creature Bardic Inspiration, they gain temporary hit points equal to your bard level.
 While these temporary hit points remain, the creature may choose to take on the appearance of a legendary figure from the past, granting them advantage on Charisma (Intimidate) checks.

 ### Makers of Truths
-Starting at 14th level, any creature that you summon or create with a spell is automatically granted a Bardic Inspiration die.
+Any creature that you summon or create with a spell is automatically granted a Bardic Inspiration die.